-In January of 2018 KHSC submitted to the SE-LHIN our annual Hospital Annual Planning Submission (HAPS) and Community Annual Planning Submission (CAPS) both with balanced operating budgets for Fiscal 2019.
+In January of 2019 KHSC submitted to the SE-LHIN our annual Hospital Annual Planning Submission (HAPS) and Community Annual Planning Submission (CAPS) both with balanced operating budgets for Fiscal 2020.

-In the absence of confirmed government funding for the upcoming fiscal year, hospital leadership identified initiatives to assist the hospital in addressing the gap between the 2018 level of funding and expected costs for hospital operations including inflationary cost factors.
+Hospital leadership identified initiatives to assist the hospital in addressing the gap between the 2019 level of funding and expected costs for hospital operations including inflationary cost factors.

-It is anticipated that the implementation of these new initiatives and funding from Government will position the hospital to not only achieve the balanced operating position submitted but also allow the hospital to proceed with capital investment at the same level achieved in fiscal 2018.
+It is anticipated that the implementation of these new initiatives and funding from Government will position the hospital to not only achieve the balanced operating position submitted but also allow the hospital to proceed with capital investment at the same level achieved in fiscal 2019.